xebialabs/xl-release-kubernetes-helm-chart/README.md

 This chart will deploy following components:
 * PostgreSQL single instance / pod

 (**NOTE:** For production grade installations it is recommended to use an external PostgreSQL).
-Alternatively users may want to  install postgres-ha on kubernetes.
-For more information, refer [Crunchy PostgreSQL Operator](https://github.com/CrunchyData/postgres-operator/tree/master/installers/helm)
+Alternatively users may want to install Postgres HA on Kubernetes.
+For more information, refer [Crunchy PostgreSQL Operator](https://www.crunchydata.com/products/crunchy-postgresql-for-kubernetes/)
 * RabbitMQ in highly available configuration
 * HAProxy ingress controller
 * Digital.ai Release in highly available configuration